Malta Self-Government Re-introduction Seventy-Fifth Anniversary Medal

 The Malta Self-Government Re-introduction Seventy-Fifth Anniversary Medal is a national commemorative medal of the Republic of Malta.
-The medal was established 14 May 1996 to commemorate the establishment, within the Crown Colony of Malta, of self-government and the Parliament of Malta.
+The medal was established on 14 May 1996 to commemorate the establishment, within the Crown Colony of Malta, of self-government and the Parliament of Malta.
 The medal is awarded to individuals who have served as a Member of the Senate, Legislative Assembly, or House of Representatives since 1 November 1921.
-Recipients must have been living on 7 June 1996.
-Those who were members of the House of Representatives are eligible for award of the medal once they cease being members of that body.
+Recipients must alive on 7 June 1996.
+Those who were member of the House of Representatives are eligible for the award of the medal once they cease being member of that body.

 Appearance

 The Malta Self-Government Re-introduction Seventy-Fifth Anniversary Medal is circular, 36 mm wide, and made of silver.
 The obverse of the medal depicts the Coat of arms of Malta.
 The reverse bears the year 1921 surrounded by a wreath of oak leaves bound at the top, bottom, and sides.
 Encircling the wreath is the inscription RE-INTRODUZZJONI TA' GVERN RESPONSABBLI * IL-ĦAMSA U SEBGĦIN ANNIVERSARJU * 1996 * in relief.
 The Medal's suspension ribbon is 32 mm wide.
 It is green with two narrow 3 mm stripes in the center of white and red.
-The medal attached to the ribbon by a bar-type suspension.
+The medal is attached to the ribbon by a bar-type suspension.
 On the bar is a design, in relief, of an olive branch and palm frond joined at the middle.
 Recipients' names are engraved on the rim of the medal.